cbracco/chrisbracco.com/source/_posts/2013-02-11-curly-quotes.md

 ---
 layout: post
 title: "How to Use Curly Quotes on Mac OSX and Windows"
-teaser: "For years I have been including straight marks in my writing, blissfully unaware that I was doing it all wrong."
+teaser: "For years I have been including straight marks in my writing, blissfully unaware of their elusive curly counterparts."
 date: "2013-02-11 20:44:05"
 ---

 ![curly smart quotes](/assets/images/posts/curly-quotes.png)

 The curly, or smart quote is an elusive character.
-For years I have been including straight marks in my writing, blissfully unaware that I was doing it all wrong.
+For years I have been including straight marks in my writing, blissfully unaware of their curly counterparts.
 Recently, I learned about some functional differences between straight and curly quotation marks.

 ## Straight marks